How To Get Exposure For Your Art - The Complete Guide To Get Your Art Noticed

 Take control, you are the only one responsible for your art.

-Taking a passive approach such as waiting for an art dealer, collector or gallery to pluck you from obscurity ain't gonna cut it.
-Nobody will buy your art let alone view it if it does not leave the studio.
+Nobody will buy your art let alone view it if you hide it away.
 You need to find your audience and make sure they get to know you.

 You must take a proactive approach, nobody else can do this for you.